Presbyopia: What Are Symptoms, Causes and Treatment Options in Columbia SC

 How is Presbyopia Diagnosed and Treated?

 When your examination is complete, your eye doctor will discuss the findings with you and develop a personalized treatment plan to correct your vision problem.
 The specific goal of treatment is to compensate for the inability of your eyes to focus close-up.
 You may require prescription eyeglasses with progressive lenses or bifocal lenses.
-If you wear contacts for another vision problem, your optometrist may prescribe reading glasses to wear as well.
+If you wear contacts for another vision problem, your eye care professional may prescribe reading glasses to wear as well.

 Contact Us Today